Decentralized · Encrypted · Delay-Tolerant

 State Replication, Not Routing

-Drives carry state, not messages.
+Archives carry state, not messages.
 Every sync is a bidirectional merge.
 Duplicates, ordering, delivery tracking — all eliminated by design.

 Read more ↓